 The two founders of the independent manufacture Armin Strom Serge Michel and Claude Greisler, taking over the business from Mr. Armin Strom.
 While they learned from the expertise of their mentor, they created the vision to expand the business from a specialist in skeletonization to a fully vertically-integrated watch manufacture producing own movements.

-The fresh investments were already followed in November by the presentation of the first in-house calibre, the ARM09.
+The new ideas of Serge and Claude were already followed in November by the presentation of the first inhouse calibre, the ARM09.
 Great freedom to take decisions with correspondingly short decision-making routes also bring the necessary flexibility and the opportunity to gain rapid access to the market.

 Presentation of the One Week Collection with the ARM09 hand-wound movement at Baselworld.
 This series embodies the modern style of movement finishing without neglecting important traditional values.
 Armin Strom’s watchmaking tradition of skeletonizing lives on in a modern form in these watches with their special movement architecture.

 The watch manufacture now joined the highly exclusive circle of watch brands which develop and manufacture their own tourbillon calibre in-house.
 The tourbillon of the new ATC11 watch movement features distinctive pallets in 18 carat white gold as well as the exclusive design of the balance and seconds pinion on the same arbor.
 The tourbillon was put on display in an exclusive “coffret” on a world tour in November.